 We, our collaborators or licensees may seek regulatory approval of our product candidates outside of the United States including in China, the European Union, Australia, New Zealand, and Japan.
-We conduct preclinical research and development activities in China through BioDuro-Sundia, which is U.S. owned, but governed by Chinese laws.
 Additionally, pursuant to our agreement with Himalaya Therapeutics Limited Company, we conduct clinical trials in the People's Republic of China.
-Accordingly, we expect that we will be subject to additional risks related to operating in foreign countries if we obtain the necessary approvals, including:
+Accordingly, we expect that we will be subject to additional risks related to operating in foreign countries if we obtain the necessary approvals, including, among others:

-- differing regulatory requirements and reimbursement regimes in foreign countries; - unexpected changes in tariffs, trade barriers, price and exchange controls and other regulatory requirements; - economic weakness, including inflation, or political instability in particular foreign economies and markets; - · compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and other obligations incident to doing business in another country; - · difficulties staffing and managing foreign operations; - workforce uncertainty in countries where labor unrest is more common than in the United States; - potential liability under the FCPA or comparable foreign regulations; - challenges enforcing our contractual and intellectual property rights, especially in those foreign countries that do not respect and protect intellectual property rights to the same extent as the United States;
+- differing regulatory requirements and reimbursement regimes in foreign countries; - unexpected changes in tariffs, trade barriers, price and exchange controls and other regulatory requirements; - economic weakness, including inflation, or political instability in particular foreign economies and markets; - · compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and other obligations incident to doing business in another country; - difficulties staffing and managing foreign operations; - · workforce uncertainty in countries where labor unrest is more common than in the United States;

-- · production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; and - business interruptions resulting from geo-political actions, including war and terrorism.
+- potential liability under the FCPA or comparable foreign regulations; - challenges enforcing our contractual and intellectual property rights, especially in those foreign countries that do not respect and protect intellectual property rights to the same extent as the United States; - · production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; and - · business interruptions resulting from geo-political actions, including war and terrorism.